|

 password selection or handling.
 For this reason, you should not

-select a password which appears in a dictionary or which must be
+select a password which appears in a dictionary or one that must

-written down.
-The password should also not be a proper name, your
+be written down.
+The password should also not be a proper name,

-license number, birth date, or street address.
-Any of these may
+your license number, birth date, or street address.
+Any of these

 As a general guideline, passwords should be long and random.
 It's